sf105/sttp-book/structural-testing.md

 - Path coverage
 - MC/DC coverage

+Watch a summary of one of our lectures in structural testing!

+{% set video_id = "busfqNkpgKI" %}
+{% include "includes/youtube.md" %}

 ## Line (and statement) coverage

 As the name suggests, when determining the line coverage, we look at the amount of lines of code that are covered by the tests (more specifically, by at least one test).

-See the example below:

-{% include example-begin.html %}
-We consider a piece of code that returns the points of the person that wins a game of [Black jack]("https://en.wikipedia.org/wiki/Blackjack").
+See the following example: We consider a piece of code that returns the points of the person that wins a game of [Black jack]("https://en.wikipedia.org/wiki/Blackjack").

 ```java
 public class BlackJack {